bacalhau-project/bacalhau/docs/examples/workload-onboarding/trivial-python/index.md

 ---
-sidebar_label: "Python Script"
+sidebar_label: "Python File"
-sidebar_position: 1
+sidebar_position: 12
 description: How to run a Python file hosted on Bacalhau
 ---
 # Running a Python Script